mwhome/wortuhr/Readme.txt

 Sunrise:                            Time of sunrise.
 Sunset:                             Time of sunset.
 Moonphase:                          Shows the moonphase.
-Room temperature:                   Display of the measured temperature in the room (only with RTC or DHT22).
+Room temperature:                   Display of the measured temperature in the room (only with RTC, MCP9808, BME280 or DHT22).
-Room humidity:                      Display of the measured humidity in the room (only with DHT22).
+Room humidity:                      Display of the measured humidity in the room (only with BME280 or DHT22).
 Outdoor temperature:                Display the temperature for your location from OpenWeather.
 Outdoor humidity:                   Display the humidity for your location from OpenWeather.
 Timer:                              Display of the remaining time if a timer is set.